stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 ---

-## Improvements
+## Vulkan Enumerations

-There were a couple of improvements to the base-classes of the enumerations and structures that are discussed here.

-### Integer Enumerations
+### Background

 When we first started using the code generated enumerations we realised there were a couple of flaws in our thinking:

 1. Many of the Vulkan enumerations are not a set of contiguous values and/or are actually bit-fields (as in the examples above).
 We needed some mechanism to map _from_ a native value to the relevant enumeration constant that worked for _all_ generated enumerations.

 2. A native enumeration is implemented as an integer value and was being mapped to `int` in the code generated structures and API methods - this is error prone and not self-documenting.

 For a library with a handful of enumerations this would be a minor issue that we could work around but we needed something more practical for the large number of Vulkan enumerations!

+### Solution

 Although it is not common practice a Java enumeration **can** implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).
 We leverage this technique to define a sort of base interface for the generated enumerations such that we can implement common helpers to handle the mapping issue.